 - Combine: Gently fold in the roasted veggies, kale and lentils.
 If it feels dry, add a splash or two of almond milk 0r veggie broth to loosen.
 It should be like a very thick stew.
 Try not to over-mix.
 Give it one more taste and season with salt and pepper if needed.

-- Place the puff pastry over the top of the pan, folding up the corners.
+- Assemble.
+Place the puff pastry over the top of the pan, folding up the corners.
 Cut a few slits for venting.
 Brush with olive oil, or if not vegan, use an egg wash.

 - Bake on the middle rack at 400F for 20 minutes, then lower heat to 350F, and bake 10 more minutes until beautifully golden.